Ismail Isakov: Early life and education

 Ismail Isakov was born on 11 June 1950 in Sopu-Korgon.
+In 1966 he graduated from the Secondary School named after Toktogul Satylganov in the Alay District.
 In 1973 he graduated from the Tashkent Higher All-Arms Command School and served as commander of a motorized rifle platoon of the Southern Group of Forces.
 In 1984 he graduated from the Frunze Military Academy.
+From 1984 to 1992, he went from the chief of staff of the regiment to division chief of staff.
+In 1989, he graduated from the Vystrel course in Solnechnogorsk.
+In 1996 he studied at the Academy of the General Staff of the Russian Armed Forces (after which he received the rank of Major General) and the International Institute of Humanitarian Law in 1998.

+Career in Kyrgyz Army

-From 1984 to 1995, he went from the chief of staff of the regiment to the first deputy minister of defense of the Kyrgyz Republic.
-He carried out tasks to strengthen the Tajik-Afghan border as part of the collective peacekeeping forces in the Republic of Tajikistan.
-In 1996 he studied at the Academy of the General Staff of the Russian Armed Forces.
-He received the rank of Major General.
+From 1992 to 1994 he was appointed head of the combat training department of the Ministry of Defense.
+He carried out tasks to strengthen the Tajik-Afghan border as part of the collective peacekeeping forces in Tajikistan during the Tajikistani Civil War.
+From April 16 to 26, 1993, he headed the operational group to rescue captured soldiers from Afghanistan in the Qal'ai Khumb of Tajikistan.
+From 1994 to 1996 he held the position of Chief of the General Staff of the Armed Forces, and simultaneously from 1994 to 1999 he was First Deputy Minister of Defense of the Kyrgyz Republic.
+In August 1996, he participated in planning and conducted the first anti-terrorist exercise in the history of Kyrgyzstan.

-Career

-On 26 March 2005 he was made Acting Minister of Defense, and appointed Minister of Defense in September 2005, serving until 26 May 2008, when he was made Secretary of the Security Council of Kyrgyzstan.
+Political career

 Isakov with Robert Gates in Bishkek in 2007.

+From 2000 to 2005, he was a member of the Legislative Assembly of the Supreme Council.
+He represented the Alay Electoral District No. 29 in the Osh Region.
+He was Chairman of the Committee on State Security and Deputy Chairman of the Standing Committee on Foreign Relations, Security, and Regional Cooperation of the CIS Interparliamentary Assembly.
+In 2002, he became chief of staff and coordinator of the socio-political movement "For the resignation of A. Akayev - for reforms for the people."

+In the Bakiyev government

+On 26 March 2005 he was made Acting Minister of Defense, and appointed Minister of Defense in September 2005.
 Isakov met with U.S. Defense Secretary Donald Rumsfeld in 2005, announcing the U.S. could continue to use the Manas Air Base in support of the war in Afghanistan.